you can help end the hardship our neighbors face

 From meeting immediate needs to providing lasting solutions, CityTeam programs restore lives and rebuild communities.

-Neighborhood outreach programs that help relieve the challenges that low-income families face to put food on the table and make ends meet.
-Through relationships, we identify neighbors who are candidates for our lasting solution programs.
+Neighborhood outreach programs that help families living in low-income neighborhoods put food on the table, and make ends meet.
+Through relationships, we identify neighbors for our lasting solution programs.